-- 1. Ensure that the vehicle ignition is in the RUN or ACCESSORY position. - 2.
-Ensure that the navigation system is on. - 3.
-Insert a DVD label-side up into the system.
+1. Ensure that the vehicle ignition is in the RUN or ACCESSORY position.

-4. Use the DVD bezel controls to: Press to play or pause a DVD.
+- 2. Ensure that the navigation system is on. - 3.
+Insert a DVD label-side up into the system. - 4.
+Use the DVD bezel controls to:

-Press to stop or eject a DVD.
+Press to play or pause a DVD.